edgelesssys/constellation/rfc/terraform-provider.md

 # Constellation Terraform Provider

-The Constellation Terraform Provider should allow it's user to manage the full lifecycle of a Constellation cluster -- namely creation, updates, and deletion -- via Terraform.
+The Constellation Terraform Provider allows its user to manage the full lifecycle of a Constellation cluster -- namely creation, updates, and deletion -- via Terraform.

 ## Design Goals